savyo96/react-props-re-coded-erbil-2018/README.md

 ## What are props?
-Props allow us to pass values into our components.
+ us to pass values into our components.
 These values can be anything: a string, an array, functions, and so on.
 They give us the opportunity to make our components more dynamic, and a **lot more** reusable.
 For example, say we have a `<MovieCard />` component.
 A movie has a title, a poster image, and many other attributes (or **prop**erties!).
 Our component would kind of look like this, with _hardcoded_ data:

 ```jsx
 import React from 'react';